barsoom/traco/README.markdown

 And the equivalent methods for `body`, of course.

+### Disable fallback

+if you specify

+    class Post < ActiveRecord::Base
+      translates :title, :body,
+        fallback: false
+    end

+then `#title` will return `nil` if there is no translation in the current locale, instead of falling back to the default locale.

 ## Installation

 Add this to your `Gemfile` if you use Bundler 1.1+: